sunnysidesounds/epic-web-test-2/jason-r-alexander-README.md

     * Answer : I've verified my solutions by doing the following
         * Initial tests with the provided input/output test data (6 total)
         * Tests for the string cleaning and formatting.
-        * matrix string to 2d-array formatting
+        * Matrix string to 2d-array formatting
+        * Matrix generation